 Daniel’s research interest is in the genetic characterization of fish originally from the Pacific watershed that migrated through natural events into the Arctic watershed.
 Two such species are Rainbow trout (Oncorhynchus mykiss) and Mountain whitefish (Prosopium williamsoni).
 Rainbow trout are a culturally and recreationally important species for the interior of British Columbia.
 Due to the recreational importance of this species, however, several of the “preferred” strains have been reared in hatchery systems and stocked throughout the interior.

-Dr. Fondahl¹s research focuses on cultural and legal geographies of indigenous land rights and claims, and land-based traditional activities.
-She has worked extensively in the Russian North on these topics.
-Gail also is interested in cultural, legal and historical geographies of First Nations in northern British Columbia.
+Dr. Fondahl¹s research focuses on cultural and legal geographies of indigenous territorial rights in the Russian North, where she has carried out extensive field research.
+Gail also is interested more broadly in sustainability and sustainable development in the Circumpolar North.

 Todd's current research focuses on the fundamental limnology (nutrient cycling and primary producers) of lakes and rivers, factors that regulate pollutant (particulates, metals, major ions, and synthetic organic compounds) cycling in freshwater systems, the evaluation of watershed restoration initiatives, and the geochemical impacts of land development and river-regulation.
 He has undertaken research on freshwater systems in central and northern British Columbia, northern Alberta, the western Arctic, and in southern Ontario (Great Lakes) and, as such, has a very broad knowledge regarding issues pertaining to water resources management and research in Canada.